jimshalo10/GTX-RTEMU-543-bin-patch/README.md

 Please note than all minor versions go into the directory above

-LEGAL STUFF
+**LEGAL STUFF
-If you use this patch there is NO WARRANTY NO SUPPORT and NO LIABILITY BY EPIC AND ANY OTHER PARTIES Your installation of 5.4 binary will not be production
+If you use this patch there is NO WARRANTY NO SUPPORT and NO LIABILITY BY EPIC AND ANY OTHER PARTIES Your installation of 5.4 or 5.6 binary will not be production**

+_Changes made to make 5.6 work_

 The first change was to add the ability to use the variable DXR_ALLOW_EMULATED_RAYTRACING in the WindowsD3D12Device.cpp file.
 I’m not making games and just using the path tracer to make images, so i set this to be on by default so i wouldn’t have to edit anything in the ConsoleVariables.ini file.
 After compiling it (thankfully it took only a few seconds to compile) Unreal ran, but i wasn’t getting any ray tracing.
 Checking the Output Log, and searching for ‘D3d12’ i saw :